oddbird/oddsite/content/2017/03/30/safe-get.rst

 that we'll call at the right time to manipulate CSS colors and sizes.

-In order to call functions,
+In order to call functions
 without knowing the function name in advance, we have to use the ``call()`` function.
 Here's how it works